-that are the mountain ranges were originally likened to "worms crawling northwesterly out of Mexico" because of their appearance on maps.
-Spectacularly collectible minerals occur in these mountains, mainly in the mines that extract the metals that were deposited during the various mountainbuilding events.
-All of the large, open-pit porphyry copper mines and other mines that yield Arizona's metal production occur in the Basin and Range Province.
+Most people live in the Phoenix, Tucson, and Yuma metropolitan areas in the valleys of the Basin and Range Province.
+In these broad valleys, there is more groundwater available, more industry, and more agriculture.
+The "sky islands" that are the mountain ranges were originally likened to 'worms crawling northwesterly out of Mexico' because of their appearance on maps.
+Spectacularly collectible minerals occur in these mountains, mainly in the mines that extract the metals that were deposited during the various mountain building events.
+All of the large, open pit porphyry copper mines and other mines that yield Arizona's metal production occur in the Basin and Range Province.

 Most of the national parks and tourist attractions, such as the Grand Canyon, Petrified Forest, Sunset Crater, and Monument Valley, occur in the Colorado Plateau Province.
-Here, nearly flat sedimentary rock layers are cut by steepwalled canyons.
-These canyons allow water to drain out of the formations, making it a rare and precious resource in northern Arizona.
+Here, nearly flat sedimentary rock layers are cut by steep-walled canyons.
+These canyons allow water to drain out of the formations, making water a rare and precious resource in northern Arizona.
 Where these formations are eroded into mesas and buttes, the reddish sandstones make very photogenic scenery, such as in Monument Valley.
-All of the energy resources produced from Arizona-such as coal from Black Mesa, uranium from north of the Grand Canyon, and oil from the Navajo Reservation-are located in the Colorado Plateau Province.
-Most of this province is composed of either national parks, national forests, or Indian reservations.
+All of the energy resources produced from Arizona, such as coal from Black Mesa, uranium from north of the Grand Canyon, and oil from the Navajo Reservation, are located in the Colorado Plateau Province.
+Most of this province is either national parks or national forests or Indian reservations.

 The Transition Zone between the Basin and Range and the Colorado Plateau provinces has some of the characteristics of both adjacent provinces.
-It has flat-lying sedimentary
+It has flat-lying sedimentary rocks, such as at Sedona, but also has some mountainous areas, such as the Mogollon Rim, and many national forests.